 Homegrown Hops Brewing is located in the heart of Livermore Valley Wine Country, and features a growing hopfield, bocce ball courts, picnic tables, cornhole, and a sprawling lawn to hang out on.

 Summers are always a happening place in the Tri-Valley, featuring live concerts, performances, and festivals throughout the warmer months.
-Beginning June 15th, large indoor events with over 5,000 attendees and outdoor events with over 10,000 attendees may require safety protocols.
 Check out a few small-scale events happening this summer:

 Beginning June 17th until August 5th, Emerald Glen Park's Amphitheater will transform into a lively concert venue every Thursday night.
 Certain measures will be in place to ensure compliance with State and Local Health Guidance and patron safety.
 Check out their concert line up.

 Each weekend starting April 30th until September 6th, road closures in Downtown Pleasanton will make way for pedestrians and expanded outdoor dining.
 Weekends on Main start Fridays at 3pm until Sundays at 9pm, providing an especially charming stroll down Pleasanton's Main Street.